Deterministic complexity analysis of Hermitian eigenproblems: Stability of tridiagonal reduction

 \subsection{Matrix nomenclature}

 Schönhage \cite{schonhage1972unitare} used a block variant of Rutishauser's algorithm \cite{rutishauser1963jacobi} to reduce a matrix to tridiagonal form, where elementary rotations are replaced with block factorizations; see also \cite{bischof2000framework,ballard2012communication,ballard2015avoiding} for similar methodologies.
-We start with a $n\times n$ block-pentadiagonal matrix $\matA^{(k,s,t)}$, where $k\in 0,\ldots,\log(n)-2$ (we assume without loss of generality that $n$ is a power of two).
+We start with a $n\times n$ block-pentadiagonal matrix $\matA^{(k,s,t)}$, where $k\in \big\{0,\ldots,\log(n)-2\big\}$ (we assume without loss of generality that $n$ is a power of two).
 The matrix $\matA^{(k,s,t)}$ is partitioned in $b_k\times b_k$ blocks of size $n_k\times n_k$ each, where $b_k=\tfrac{n}{n_k}$ and $n_k=2^{k}$.
 The integer $s\in 2,\ldots,b_k$ t denotes that all the blocks $\matA_{i,i-2}$ and $\matA_{i-2,i}$, for all $i=2,\ldots,s$ are equal to zero. $s=2$ is a special case to denote a full block pentadiagonal matrix.
-The integer $t\in s+2,\ldots, b_k$ denotes that the matrix has two additional nonzero blocks in the third off-diagonals, specifically at positions $\matA_{t,t-3}$ and $\matA_{t-3,t}$.
-These blocks are often called the ``bulge.''
+The integer $t\in \big\{s+2,\ldots, b_k\big\}$ denotes that the matrix has two additional nonzero blocks in the third off-diagonals, specifically at positions $\matA_{t,t-3}$ and $\matA_{t-3,t}$.
+These blocks are often called the ``bulge'' in the literature.
 When $t=0$, there is no bulge.
 As a consequence, the matrix $\matA^{(k,2,0)}$ is full block-pentadiagonal, while the matrix $\matA^{(k,b_k,0)}$ is block-tridiagonal.
 An illustration of these definitions is shown in Equation \eqref{eq:block_pentadiagonal}.
-A box is placed around the bulge on the right hand side of the equation.
+A box is placed around the bulge on the second matrix. \begingroup